‘Knives Out’ caps off a year full of genre movies about class struggle

 One viewpoint Johnson wanted to make sure was represented in Knives Out was his own—and not necessarily in a flattering way.

 “It was very important for me—if I was going to get into the human stuff that’s actually behind what’s going on today—that I self-indict as much as anything else.
 As someone who is basically a Hollywood liberal, I needed to put myself up on the screen and show my own feelings just as much as anyone else.
-Audiences can smell when they’re being lectured to and condescended to, and audiences can smell when you’re actually laying something there.”
+Audiences can smell when they’re being lectured to and condescended to, and audiences can smell when you’re actually laying something out there.”

 In the movie, even the most well-intentioned, liberal-leaning characters can’t seem to remember from which country Marta emigrated.
 It’s a small detail, but it signifies that some of these people may enjoy patting themselves on the back for their progressive views rather than actually putting those views into action.
 It’s as much a commentary on Johnson as his characters.